 There’s much more to northeast Vietnam than Halong Bay.
 The sinking limestone plateau, which gave birth to the bay’s spectacular islands, continues for some 100km to the Chinese border.
 The area immediately northeast of Halong Bay is part of Bai Tu Long National Park.

 Bai Tu Long Bay is every bit as beautiful as its famous neighbour.
 In some ways it’s actually more stunning, since it’s only in its initial stages as a destination for travellers.
-Improved boat transport means it is quickly growing in popularity with domestic tourists, but the bay and its islands are still unpolluted and relatively undeveloped.
+Improved boat transport to the scattering of resorts here means the area is quickly growing in popularity with domestic tourists, but the bay and its islands are still unpolluted and relatively undeveloped.
 For Western travellers, it’s a laid-back alternative to the touristy bustle of Halong Bay.